Coolshreshtha/digital-garden/content/4 weeks.md

 BSE has been pretty fun so far.
 The program started off really intense but has now settled into a busy but not painful pace (I hope I don't jinx it).
 We are also doing stuff that feels like proper economics and that has been a bit of a learning curve but in a very fulfilling way.

-I've been in Barcelona for a month, and